jkey-67/spyglass/README.md

  - bug fixes for chat parsing
  - bug fixes to improve stability

+### 1.6.8
+ - using zkillboard webstream as intel source

 ## Features with API registration
 EVE Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)